shubhangi-ghosh/ACMS_server/README.md

   2. <b> NOSQL </b> <br />
      - NoSQL databases are primarily referred to as Non-relational or Distributed Databases.They are document based, key-value pairs, graph databases.<br />
      - NoSQL database stands for "Not Only SQL" or "Not SQL.”.They  have dynamic schema.<br />
-     - MongoDB, Redis, etc use NOSQL.<br />
+     - MongoDB, Redis, etc use NOSQL.
 <br/> <br />

   <b><u>Our solution:</u></b><br />